-On August 14, 2017, City Council received a presentation on the draft Request for Qualifications (RFQ), outline Request for Proposals (RFP), and Summary Matrix of Best Practices.
-City Council emphasized the importance of establishing committees early in the planning process.
+The City Council had previously received a presentation on the draft Request for Qualifications (RFQ), outline Request for Proposals (RFP), and Summary Matrix of Best Practices and emphasized the importance of establishing committees early in the planning process.
 On August 30, 2017, City Council discussed the various components of committees and directed that an in depth discussion take place at the September 11, 2017 meeting.
+At the September 11, 2017 City Council meeting, the City Council postponed consideration of this item due to a full agenda.

-City Council also directed the following on August 30th:
+The City Council also directed the following:

-- That a standing agenda item be placed on each City Council agenda for the purpose of updates, discussion, or as otherwise necessary. - That the process schedule reflect special City Council meetings for major GPU milestones, reflect training time for new Council Members following the election, and reflect tasks related to appointing committees.
+That a standing agenda item be placed on each City Council agenda for the purpose of updates, discussion, or as otherwise necessary.

-• That, to the extent feasible, GPU staff reports and attachments should be provided to Council Members 10 days prior to Council meetings.
+- That the process schedule reflect special City Council meetings for major GPU milestones, reflect training time for new Council Members following the election, and reflect tasks related to appointing committees. - That, to the extent feasible, GPU staff reports and attachments should be provided to Council Members 10 days prior to Council meetings.